Education

 Featured2024 — 2028 (expected)

-- Advisors: Dr. Pan Li and Dr. Victor Fung
+- Advisors: Pan Li and Victor Fung

 - NSF Graduate Research Fellowship Honorable Mention (2024)